 But they do all their deeds to be noticed by men; for they broaden their phylacteries and lengthen the tassels of their garments.
 They love the place of honor at banquets and the chief seats in the synagogues, and respectful greetings in the market places, and being called Rabbi by men

 Jesus was very clear in his admonishment to the Pharisees in Matthew 23.
 Their status was reflective in their garments to indicate their spiritual superiority, and they sought to increase that superiority by the design and placement of the phylacteries and tassels.
-It was of upmost importance that they projected a superior ‘Rabbi” attitude insuring that they would gain respect and obtain all the very best places of honor.
-Their aim was to be noticed and revered.
+It was of upmost importance that they projected a superior ‘Rabbi” attitude ensuring that they would gain respect and obtain all the very best places of honor.